- How we work

 - On average, a loyal customer is 10 times more valuable than the value of their first purchase

 - There is an almost 70% likelihood that a satisfied customer will return to make a new purchase

 - 59% of people are even willing to try a new shop just to get better customer service

 - 70% of shoppers are willing to spend more money if it means getting excellent customer service

-The truth is that true loyalty and good relationships arise not in good times, but in bad times.
-Regardless of whether you sell electronics, cars or gas, you must be prepared for the second and the third part of this metaphorical hockey match the same as you are for the first one.
+The truth is that true loyalty and good relationships arise not in good times but in bad times.
+Regardless of whether you sell electronics, cars, or gas, you must be prepared for the second and the third part of this metaphorical hockey match the same as you are for the first one.
 And that may not be enough if your ambitions are the highest ones.
-If you want to be a professional team playing for the Stanley Cup, your players must also have professional skates, hockey sticks and other equipment.
+If you want to be a professional team playing for the Stanley Cup, your players must also have professional skates, hockey sticks, and other equipment.
 Such professional equipment is software in the business world.
 And the best in the customer service market is Field Service Management from SAP or Salesforce.
-Now imagine the dominance if a professional NHL team would play in your national hockey league.
+Now imagine the dominance of a professional NHL team would play in your national hockey league.
 This is exactly what you can be compared to your competitors if you use Field Service Management from one of these market leaders.

 Finally, I would return to the title of this article.
 For a well-prepared business, a broken refrigerator can really be an opportunity to transform an unpleasant event into a positive customer emotion.
 And if your “service people” are also smart salesmen, it is not impossible to go further and transform it into another interesting business.
 Just choose the right partner for your way to victory.
 Anodius is the partner.
 Because Experience Matters.